 Following up and digging deeper

-At this stage in the onboarding process, your customers probably have the basics of your product down.
-But the onboarding process doesn’t stop there — now your goal is to draw customers into becoming power users of and brand ambassadors for your products.
+After going through the onboarding process, your customers should have the basics of your product down.
+But the journey process doesn’t stop there — your next goal is to transform customers into power users and brand ambassadors.

 Begin to look outside of your onboarding program for other ways to educate your customers on your product and related topics that will make them more effective in their work.
 Shopify, for example, created a customer academy to teach their customers how to build more successful businesses.

 Are you ready to turn customer education into your next competitive advantage?

 So are we.
 Schedule some time to chat with a Northpass representative today.
 You'll see why we're the learning platform of choice for companies like Uber, Shopify, and Airbnb.